-BYU-Idaho students come from all 50 states and nearly 80 countries.
-Married students comprise approximately 25 percent of the student body.
-Nearly 50 percent of the students have served as Latter-day Saint missionaries, bringing a unique level of maturity, cultural diversity, and leadership ability to the campus.
+BYU-Idaho students come to its Rexburg campus from all 50 states and nearly 100 countries.
+Married students comprise approximately 25 percent of the campus student body.
+More than 50 percent of the campus students have served as Latterday Saint missionaries, bringing a unique level of maturity, cultural diversity, and leadership ability to the campus.